iamdcj/css/core/specificity/README.md

 # Specificity

-The specificity mechanism is a conflict-resolution process, used when the cascade cannot successfully apply a declaration to an element, based on the competing declarations have the same source and importance.
+The specificity mechanism is a conflict-resolution process, which comes into play when the cascade cannot successfully apply a declaration to an element, due to competing declarations having the same source and importance.

-It is most likely that the competition exists in the authored/developer stylesheets.
+It is most likely that this competition exists in the authored/developer stylesheets.

 ---